degi/genriver/docs/manual.md

     runApp("path/to/your/app")
     ```
     > If you have the **source code** on the local folder, you will need an internet connection to run it for the first time.
 An internet connection is required for updating and initializing the R libraries.
 Once the updates are completed, you will be able to run the app **without an internet connection**.<br/>
+    >
-    > *To be noted*: An internet connection might still be required for downloading the DEM.
-You can go without the internet once you have it in your saved parameters.
+    > *To be noted*: You might still need an internet connection to download the DEM.
+However, once you have it in your saved parameters, you can go without it.

 ## User Interface Overview